Video Block

 Goodwill starts with your support

-Learn about Goodwill NCW and our mission that begins with the communities’ support through donations.
-These donations in turn are sorted and merchandised for sale in our stores, which provide meaningful training and employment opportunities for people across the Wisconsin counties we serve.
+Our mission begins with our community’s support through donations.
+These donations, in turn, are sorted and merchandised for sale in our stores, which provide meaningful training and employment opportunities for people across the north central Wisconsin counties we serve.

-The resources generated through the sale of donated goods are invested in our people, community, mission and future.
+The resources generate through the sale of donated goods are reinvested into our people, community, mission and future.
+On average, ninety cents of each dollar spent in our stores helps to accomplish this.

-Our programs enhance people’s dignity and quality of life by seeing them for who they are and helping them reach their goals through skill building and the power of work.
+Our programs enhance people dignity and quality of life by seeing them or who they are and helping them to reach their goals through skill building and the power of work.

 Our mission